Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/learn-accounts.md

 For example:

-- AXIASolar addresses always start with the number 1.
+- AXIA addresses always start with the number 1.
 - AXIALunar addresses always start with a capital letter like C, D, F, G, H, J...
 - Generic Substrate addresses start with 5.